Fight over gerrymandering argued at New York's highest court

 Partisan gerrymandering of political district maps is an age-old tradition in the U.S., but New York voters attempted to limit the practice through a constitutional amendment in 2014.

+A politically appointed commission was supposed to draw the new maps.
+But that body, comprised of equal numbers of Democrats and Republicans, couldn’t reach consensus.
+The Democrat-led Legislature then stepped in and passed new maps of its own design.

-Some judges on Tuesday questioned whether Democrats followed the spirit of that reform.
+Among other issues, the Court of Appeals was weighing whether the Legislature had the authority to do so.
+Some judges on Tuesday questioned whether Democrats followed the spirit of the reforms.

 “It seems the people said they believed this would be real reform,” Judge Michael Garcia said.
 “We would be telling them it wasn’t.”